-Since establishment of the Department in 1919, additional responsibilities, beyond bank supervision and regulation, have been assigned to the agency in the form of the Georgia Credit Union Act (1925); Trust Company Laws of Georgia (1927); Georgia Sale of Checks Act (1965); The Fiduciary Investment Company Act (1970); International Bank Agency Act (1972); Georgia Business Development Corporation Act (1972); Regulation of Check Cashers (1990); and the Georgia Residential Mortgage Act (1993).
-The Georgia Fair Lending Act (GAFLA) was signed into law on April 22, 2002 and became effective on October 1, 2002, and was subsequently amended effective March 7, 2003.
-This law has a significant impact on Georgia residential mortgage lending and brokering activities.
+Since establishment of the Department in 1919, additional responsibilities, beyond bank supervision and regulation, have been assigned to the agency in the form of the Georgia Credit Union Act (1925); Trust Company Laws of Georgia (1927); Georgia Sale of Checks Act (1965); The Fiduciary Investment Company Act (1970); International Bank Agency Act (1972); Georgia Business Development Corporation Act (1972); Regulation of Check Cashers (1990); the Georgia Residential Mortgage Act (1993); the Georgia Fair Lending Act (GAFLA) (2002); and the Georgia Merchant Acquirer Limited Purpose Bank Act (2012).

 The Department continues to make changes to the Code to streamline the application process, reduce regulatory burden on regulated entities, and coordinate its procedures with federal requirements.